emissary-ingress/emissary/docs/docs/latest/topics/using/edgectl/index.md

 ![Preview](../../../images/service-preview.png)

 When Service Preview is used, incoming requests get routed by Ambassador to a Traffic Agent, which then routes traffic to the microservice.
 When a request meets a specific criteria (e.g., it has a specific HTTP header value), the Traffic Agent will route that request to the microservice running locally.
+The following video shows Service Preview in more detail:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LDiyKOa1V_A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>